Justin-Credible/Ionic-TypeScript-Starter/docs/gulp-tasks.md

 Lint parameters are defined in `tslint.json`.

+!!! note
-> Note: If you run this task from VSCode lint problems will be shown in VSCode's warning console.
+	If you run this task from VSCode lint problems will be shown in VSCode's warning console.

 ## gulp chrome